-Class XI Effect on PPC due to various government policies Invisible Hand (Adam Smith) Opportunity Cost as an Economic Tool (taking real life situations) Effect of Price Change on a Substitute Good (taking prices from real life visiting local market) Effect on equilibrium Prices in Local Market (taking real life situation or recent news) Effect of Price Change on a Complementary Good (taking prices from real life visiting local market) Solar Energy, a Cost Effective Comparison with Conventional Energy Sources Bumper Production- Boon or Bane for the Farmer Any other newspaper article and its evaluation on basis of economic principles Any other topic
+Class XI Effect on PPC due to various government policies Invisible Hand (Adam Smith) Opportunity Cost as an Economic Tool (taking real life situations) Effect of Price Change on a Substitute Good (taking prices from real life visiting local market) Effect on Equilibrium Prices in Local Market (taking real life situation or recent news) Effect of Price Change on a Complementary Good (taking prices from real life visiting local market) Solar Energy, a Cost-Effective Comparison with Conventional Energy Sources Bumper Production- Boon or Bane for the Farmer Any other newspaper article and its evaluation on basis of economic principles Any other topic

-ECONOMICS (112) CLASS XII
+2025-26 ECONOMICS(112) CLASS XII

-Time: 3 Hours
+Time: 3 Hours One Theory Paper Marks:80

-Marks: 80

-Unit ts Marks
+Units Marks

-Part t A : Introductory Microeconomics
+Part A :Introductory Microeconomics

-1 Introduction 04
+1. Introduction 04

-2. Consumer Equilibrium and Demand 14
+2. Consumer's Equilibrium and Demand 14

 3. Producer Behaviour and Supply 14

-4. Forms of Market and Price Determination 08
+4. Forms of Market and Price Determination under perfect competition with simple applications 08

-5. Simple applications of Tools of demand and supply -

 40

-Part B: Introductory Macroeconomics
+Par t B: Introductory Macroeconomics

-6. National Income and Related Aggregates 10
+5. National Income and Related Aggregates 10

-7. Money and Banking 08
+6. Money and Banking 06

-8. Determination of Income and Employment 10
+7. Determination of Income and Employment 12

-9. Government Budget and the Economy 06
+8. Government Budget and the Economy 06

-10. Balance of Payments 06
+9. Balance of Payments 06

 40